notaryproject/distribution/docs/reference-types.md

 ### Put an OCI artifact by digest, linking a signature to a collection of manifests

-Using the existing [OCI distribution-spec push][oci-dist-spec-manifest-put] api to push an [oci.artifact.manifest][oci-image-manifest-spec] with the added `"artifactType": "application/vnd.cncf.notary.v2"`  and a `[manifests]` reference pointing to the digest of the `net-monitor:v1` image
+Using the existing [OCI distribution-spec push][oci-dist-spec-manifest-put] api to push an [oci.artifact.manifest][oci-image-manifest-spec] with the added `"artifactType": "application/vnd.cncf.notary.v2"`  and a `[manifests]` reference containing the descriptor of the `net-monitor:v1` image.

 ```bash
 DIGEST=$(sha256sum net-monitor-v1-signature.json | cut -d' ' -f1)